Skip to main content

 • object - the current element in the data stream.
 If data is an array or an iterable, the element of the current iteration is used.
 If data is a non-iterable object, this argument is always null.

-• objectInfo (Object) - contextual information of the current element.
+• objectInfo (object) - contextual information of the current element.
 Contains the following fields:

-• index (Number) - the index of the current iteration
+• index (number) - the index of the current iteration

 • data - the value of the data prop

-• target (Array) - a pre-allocated array.
+• target (number[]) - a pre-allocated array.
 The accessor function can optionally fill data into this array and return it, instead of creating a new array for every object.
 In some browsers this improves performance significantly by reducing garbage collection.

 The accessor function is typically expected to return either a number or an array.